. Is Gluten-Free Low Carb: Breaking Down Myths Around Gluten-Free Diets

 Who needs to follow a gluten-free diet?

-Gluten-free diets have become very popular and showcasing “gluten-free” on food labels has become a popular advertising technique in recent years leading people to believe that these gluten-free foods are healthier for them.
+Gluten-free diets have become very popular, but not necessarily for the right reasons.
+Promoting “gluten-free” on food labels has become a popular advertising technique in recent years, leading people to believe these gluten-free foods are healthier.
 In reality, a gluten-free diet is only a necessary treatment for people with Celiac Disease or people with sensitivities to gluten.

-Celiac Disease is an autoimmune disease where the ingestion of gluten leads to damage in the small intestines.
-Celiac Disease affects about one in every one hundred people according to The Celiac Foundation.
+Celiac Disease is an autoimmune disease where ingesting gluten leads to damage in the small intestines.
+Celiac Disease affects about one in every one hundred people, according to The Celiac Foundation.

 To find out if you have celiac disease or a gluten intolerance, you will need to see a doctor.
 They will start by asking you about your symptoms and medical history.
 They may also order some tests, such as blood tests and/or an endoscopy.